stechstudio/laravel-zipstream/README.md

         }
     }
     ```
 That's it!
-When you return the `ZipStream` from a controller method a `StreamedResponse` will be returned and the zip contents built and streamed out.
-Your browser will begin downloading a `package.zip` file immediately.
+A `StreamedResponse` will be returned and the zip contents built and streamed out.
+The user's browser will begin downloading a `package.zip` file immediately.

 ## Customize the internal zip path for a file